Digital Signage Resources & Case Studies - The Rise Vision Blog

 9. Decorate.

 Plain walls don’t give students a lot of inspiration.
 Think about what you can do to your classroom to make it more lively and kid-friendly.
+Consider decorating hallways with welcoming posters and materials to create a positive atmosphere throughout the school.
 Once students arrive, you might even get them involved by bringing in something they’d like to see every day.
+Teachers and students can collaborate to create spaces in the classroom and around the school that foster connection and engagement.
+The goal is to make the school a place where everyone feels welcome.

 10. Welcome Sign.